strangelove-ventures/mandrake/packages/mcp/docs/INTEGRATION_PLAN.md

-# MCP Inspector Integration Plan
+# MCP Inspector Integration Plan (Updated)

-This document outlines the plan for integrating the MCP Inspector code into the Mandrake MCP implementation.
-The goal is to replace our current implementation with the more robust implementation from the MCP Inspector project.
+This document outlines the updated plan for integrating the MCP Inspector code into the Mandrake MCP implementation.
+The goal is to enhance our implementation using principles and approaches from the MCP Inspector project.

-## Current Architecture
+## Current Architecture (Updated)

-The Mandrake MCP implementation currently consists of:
+The Mandrake MCP implementation has been refactored to follow a modular component-based architecture:

-1. **MCP Manager**: Central service responsible for managing MCP servers
+1. **MCPManager**: Top-level service responsible for managing multiple MCP servers
-2. **MCP Server Implementation**: Wraps the MCP SDK client to provide server capabilities
-3. **Transport Layer**: Simple factory for creating appropriate transports (SSE, STDIO)
+2. **Server Implementation**: Modular implementation following composition pattern:
+   - **MCPServerImpl**: Core server implementation that coordinates components
+   - **ServerLifecycle**: Manages server lifecycle operations and state
+   - **ServerHealthManager**: Dedicated health monitoring component
+   - **TransportManager**: Creates and manages transport connections
+   - **ClientManager**: Handles MCP client operations and tool invocation
+   - **ProxyManager**: Facilitates bidirectional communication between transports
+3. **Configuration System**: Schema-based validation and management:
+   - **ConfigManager**: Manages validation, creation, and updating of configurations
+   - **Schema Definitions**: Zod schemas for server and health check configurations
 4. **Web Components**: React components for interacting with MCP servers
 5. **API Client**: Connects the web UI to the backend MCP services
 6. **Zustand Store**: Manages MCP state in the frontend